alionapi/CSE351-assignment-4/README.md

 * Routing table based forwarding
 * Packet filtering through IP blacklisting
 * Recovery from unreachable hosts and expired ARP requests

+## Development Environment

+This project was developed using the provided CSE351 virtual machine and the Stanford Simple Router framework.

+The router was tested in a Mininet-based virtual network environment using:

+- Ubuntu 20.04
+- Mininet
+- POX Controller
+- Stanford Simple Router framework

+Only the required source files modified for the assignment are included in this repository.